 In December 2013, the RIPE NCC began setting "abuse-c:" attributes for allocated resources held by LIRs who had not yet set their own, using the email address on file for each LIR as contained in the RIPE NCC member list.
 We expect to complete setting "abuse-c:" attributes for any remaining members by Q1 of 2014.

 RIPE members who wish to change their abuse contact email address will need to change the role object containing the "abuse-mailbox:" attribute.
 This can be done using the RIPE Database Webupdates tool.
 See the FAQs more information on how to do this.

 PA holders who wish to set the "abuse-c:" attribute for space they've assigned out of their allocation can learn more in the FAQs.

 In early 2014, the RIPE NCC asked assigned (PI and ASN) resource holders to set an "abuse-c:" attribute for their resources.
-They are able to do this using a simplified form that will automatically create a new role object and update their organisation object for them.
+They were able to do this using a simplified form that automatically created a new role object and update their organisation object for them.

 By late 2014, the RIPE NCC automatically added the Sponsoring LIR's abuse contact information to the organisation object of any sponsored resources which were not updated by their maintainers before that time.
 The resource holders themselves are always able to modify this data themselves.